Kingdom of Nepal: Expansion

 King Prithvi Narayan Shah, the ruler of the small principality of Gorkha, initially drafted the Gorkhali Army.
-The Chief of the Gorkhali Army were drawn from Chhetri noble families of Gorkha such as Pande family, Basnyat family and Thapa dynasty before the rule of the Rana dynasty.
-However, the first civilian army chief was Kaji Kalu Pande who had significant role in the campaign of Nepal.
+The Chief of the Gorkhali Army were drawn from Chhetri as well as Magar noble families and powerful group of Gorkha such as Pande family, Basnyat family and Thapa dynasty before the rule of the Rana dynasty.
+Gorkha Bhardar Kaji Biraj Thapa Magar was the first Chief of Gorkhali Army in the 18th century, however, the first civilian army chief was Kaji Kalu Pande who had significant role in the campaign of Nepal.
 He was considered as an army head due to the undertaking of duties and responsibilities of the army but not by the formalization of the title.

 Battle of Nuwakot

 The first battle by Gorkhali forces united under King Prithvi Narayan Shah was the Battle of Nuwakot.
-The first army commander was Kaji Kalu Pande of the Pande noble family of Gorkha.
+The first army commander was Kaji Kalu Pande of the Pande noble family of Gorkha and Jayant Rana Magar (former Kaji of Gorkha) was appointed General by King of Kantiur Jaya Prakash Malla to defend Nuwakot against Gorkha.
 Pande put up tactics to attack Nuwakot, a strategic fort of Malla king of Kathmandu, from multiple sides by surprise.
 On 26 September 1744, Pande with a contingent of soldiers climbed from the northern side of Nuwakot city at Mahamandal.
 He led the surprise attack with a Gorkhali war cry of "Jai Kali, Jai Gorakhnath, Jai Manakamana".
-The panicked soldiers of Nuwakot under commander Shankha Mani tried to defend but lost after their commander was killed by the 13-year-old Prince Dal Mardan Shah, brother of the king.
+The panicked soldiers of Nuwakot under commander Shankha Mani Rana Magar (son of Jayant Rana Magar) tried to defend but lost after their commander was killed by the 13-year-old Prince Dal Mardan Shah, brother of the king.
 The second contingent of Gorkhali forces led by Chautariya Mahoddam Kirti Shah (also a brother of the king) passed Dharampani and faced strong tussle but ultimately won over the defenders.
 The third part of the forces, led by the king himself, advanced to the fort of Nuwakotgadhi after the capture of Mahamandal.
-The soldiers panicked by death of their commander fled to Belkot from the Nuwakot fort and Nuwakot was annexed by Gorkha.
+The soldiers panicked by death of their commander fled to Belkot (Jayant Rana Magar second fort) from the Nuwakot fort and Nuwakot was annexed by Gorkha.